Tenth Presbyterian Church gives up bike lane parking permits

 Beyond faith, logistics for service attendance had also become complicated.

-The Philadelphia Bike Action had an agreement with the church to only protest on Spruce, but after the death of Barbara Friedes, the CHOP medical resident killed last month in a Spruce Street bike lane near Rittenhouse Square while biking home, the protest extended to Pine Street.
+Philly Bike Action had an agreement with the church to protest only on Spruce, but after the death of Barbara Friedes, the CHOP medical resident killed last month in a Spruce Street bike lane near Rittenhouse Square while biking home, the protest extended to Pine Street.
 The church sits between both streets.

 This further affected the 350 congregants attending church every week, arriving in about 230 cars, Geiger said stressing that half of the congregation are seniors and young children.